TY7891/DSA4266-Group-Project/README.md

 The purpose of our script is to predict m6A modification by training a model on a labelled dataset with their gene ID and labels depicting whether m6A modification is present.

-In our EDA.ipynb file, we did exploratory data analysis on it to learn more about the dataset.
+In EDA.ipynb file, we did exploratory data analysis on it to learn more about the dataset.

+In baseline models.ipynb, we implemented a baseline model with logistic regression and compared it with our intermediate XGBoost model.

+In prelimcode.ipynb, we first discovered that there is data imbalance and preliminarily tested if undersampling or oversampling will help to solve the issue

+In resampling.ipynb, we tested the various sampling methods and discovered that Tomek links worked the best amongst the other sampling methods.

+in models v2.ipynb, we tested the models again with hyperparameter tuning before deciding that XGBoost will remain as our selected model.

+In models.ipynb, we tested a variety of models before deciding on using XGBoost as our model.

+In intermediate model.ipynb, we processed the data with our preprocessing steps and tested the model with different combinations of features, which led to the 2 model that we used for the intermediate ranking submission.

+In final model.ipynb, we plotted boxplots for the features and included the standard deviation for the signals to add as a feature.
+We then did the preprocessing steps and trained the model using XGBoost.

 ## System requirements
 For our test data, we will be using dataset2 given.
 We would require a medium instance on AWS and python>=3.8 to run the code.